MAIF/daikoku/manual/src/main/paradox/producerusage/1-apis.md

 Api can be published or not.
 In the latter case, you can consider it as a draft.

 ### Versions and tags
-here are just pure information like current version of the api and supported versions.
+here are just pure informations like current version of the api and supported versions.
 Tags and categories are array of item, mostly used to filter apis.

 ### Visibililty and subscription
 Visibility can be:

-* public: everybody could see the complete api
+* public: everybody could see the complete api.
-* public with authorization: everybody could see just a part of the api, in the catalog page (name, tags, categories and small desc.).
+* public with authorization: everybody see just a part of the api, in the catalog page (name, tags, categories and small desc.).
 Everybody could ask an access to see more to an admin of owner team.
 * private: Just authorized teams have access to the api.

 Subscription can be:

-* Automatic: all api subscriptions will be accepted automatically
+* Automatic: all api subscriptions will be accepted automatically.
-* Manual: api subscriptions will require an acceptance by a team admin
+* Manual: api subscriptions will require an acceptance by a team admin.

 ### Authorizations